Iran – Fars (Shiraz) October 13-16, 2019

 Grey limestone was the main building material used at Persepolis.
 Major tunnels for sewage were dug underground through the rock.
 A deep elevated water storage tank was carved at the eastern foot of the mountain.

 The uneven plan of the terrace, including the foundation, acted like a castle, whose angled walls enabled its defenders to target any section of the external front.
-Persepolis had three walls with ramparts, which all had towers to provide a protected space for the defense personnel.
+Persepolis had three walls with ramparts, which all had towers to provide a protected space for the defence personnel.
 The first wall was 7m tall, the second, 14m and the third wall, which covered all four sides, was 27m in height, though no presence of the wall exists in modern times.

 The empire extended from India to Hungary and Greece in Europe and to Egypt in Africa.
 28 “nations” were included and this is another recurring theme of the rock bas-relief carvings.
-One wall has representatives of each nation carrying gifts and animals, each getting their own bas-relief.
-The tombs all have 28 men supporting the platform on which the king stands.
+One wall has representatives of each nation carrying gifts and animals, each getting their bas-relief.
+The tombs all have 28 men supporting the platform on which the king stood.

 Function.
 The function of Persepolis remains rather unclear.
-It was not one of the largest cities in Persia, let alone the rest of the empire, but appears to have been a grand ceremonial complex, that was only occupied seasonally; it is still not entirely clear where the king’s private quarters actually were.
+It was not one of the largest cities in Persia, let alone the rest of the empire, but appears to have been a grand ceremonial complex, that was only occupied seasonally; it is still not entirely clear where the king’s private quarters were.
 Most archaeologists held that it was especially used for celebrating Nowruz, the Persian New Year, held at the spring equinox, and still an important annual festivity in modern Iran.
 The Iranian nobility and the tributary parts of the empire came to present gifts to the king, as represented in the stairway reliefs.

 Destruction.
 After invading Achaemenid Persia in 330 BC, Alexander the Great sent the main force of his army to Persepolis by the Royal Road.
-He stormed the “Persian Gates”, a pass through modern-day Zagros Mountains.
+He stormed the “Persian Gates”, a pass through the modern-day Zagros Mountains.
 There Ariobarzanes of Persis successfully ambushed Alexander the Great’s army, inflicting heavy casualties.
 After being held off for 30 days, Alexander the Great outflanked and destroyed the defenders.
 Ariobarzanes himself was killed either during the battle or during the retreat to Persepolis.
 Some sources indicate that the Persians were betrayed by a captured tribal chief who showed the Macedonians an alternate path that allowed them to outflank Ariobarzanes in a reversal of Thermopylae.
 After several months, Alexander allowed his troops to loot Persepolis.

 Around that time, a fire burned the palaces.
 It is not clear if the fire was an accident or a deliberate act of revenge for the burning of the Acropolis of Athens during the second Persian invasion of Greece.
 It could be both an accident and a case of revenge.